alexis-moins/dot/README.md

 </div>

-`dot` is a bash script allowing users to manage their dotfiles using a centralized cli.
+`dot` is a bash script allowing users to manage their dotfiles.

 ## Prerequisites